 To be clear, narcissists are NOT the victims.
 They know what they are doing.
 The victim role allows narcissists to escape.

-Narcissist Confuse to Maintain Control
+Narcissists Confuse to Maintain Control

 Narcissists want to keep their victims in a state of confusion and self-doubt.
 When narcissists play the victim, it is an attempt to confuse and control the actual victim.
-They want to disorient the victim and protect their own best interest.
+They want to disorient the victim and protect their own best interests.
 Flipping situations around to make circumstances support what they want works in their favor.
 They do not genuinely care about anyone else’s needs.

-By playing the victim, narcissists undermine their victim’s self-confidence and make them question their perception of reality.
 Victims who are confused struggle to navigate the darkness caused by narcissists.
 The chaotic nature of being with narcissists makes it hard to find clarity.
 Confusion makes it easier for narcissists to maintain power and control.

 Unfinished disagreements, unmet needs, unresolved issues, hurt, anger, frustration, and resentment happen throughout toxic narcissistic relationships.
 Being able to break out of the narcissistic cycle of abuse is crucial for survival.